 A student majoring in Bible and Theology may declare an emphasis in Biblical Languages.
 This emphasis fulfills the requirement for the Bachelor of Arts Degree.

 - 1. The student must take sixteen hours of languages. - 2.
 Six of the sixteen hours must be a sequence of either:

-& Greek II (3 hours)
+Greek I (3 hours) & Greek II (3 hours)